Why is Philanthropy Important for Companies?

 The company will donate $2 for every $1 current employees donate ($20,000 maximum company contribution) and $1 for every $1 retirees donate ($10,000 maximum company contribution).

 In 2022, Apple’s total employee charitable giving program exceeded $125 million, and their employees volunteered more than 250,000 hours.

 The company matches employee donations to most nonprofits at a 1:1 ratio with a maximum of $10,000, while their volunteer grant program has no minimum hour requirement and donates $25 per hour that an employee volunteers.

 6. ConocoPhillips’ Corporate Philanthropy Program

 ConocoPhillips believes in and works toward the well-being of the communities in which they function through charitable giving, employee volunteerism, and civic leadership.
-Last year, they participated in 8 United Way campaigns and raised over $5.6 million in employee, retiree, and company donations.
+They participated in 8 United Way campaigns and raised over $5.6 million in employee, retiree, and company donations.
 They also logged over 44,500 volunteer hours globally.

 The company will match employee donations up to $10,000.
 It also offers two types of volunteer grants for current employees and retirees, as well as team volunteer grants.

 Dell has recently set a goal to volunteer 5 million cumulative hours of service over the course of several years and has committed itself to sustainability by recovering 2 billion pounds of used electronics and using sustainable materials in their products.